Degrees

 The Masters Program in Linguistics is a thirty credit MA.
 The MA is a professional degree in Linguistics, therefore our students are held to national academic standards.
 In order to complete the thirty credits with only one additional academic year of study, students should take two graduate level courses (6000 level or above) while still having undergraduate status.
 To be clear, this means a student wishing to do the 4 + 1 program must complete the ten courses for the undergraduate degree PLUS two graduate courses before graduating with the BA or BS degree.

 In the +1 year, the student will complete the last 24 credits (8 courses) of the MA program.
 Students wishing to apply to the Linguistics 4 + 1 program should consult with the Program Director, during their junior year, in order to plan effectively for completion of the undergraduate major and the initial coursework to go towards the MA.
-The application form is available online and may be submitted electronically to the Program Director for signature and forwarding to the Graduate Programs Office.
+To apply, follow instructions on the School of Liberal Arts prospective graduate students page.

 The doctoral program in Linguistics at Tulane offers a wide-ranging approach to the study of human language.
 The program has particular strengths in Mesoamerican indigenous languages, African languages such as Yoruba and Swahili, East and Southeast Asian languages, Louisiana French, pidgins and creoles, sociolinguistic variation, language death and revitalization, language acquisition, bilingual education, philosophy of language, neurolinguistics, embodied cognition, and robotics.
 Students work closely with their faculty mentors and engage in empirical research early in their doctoral career.